StKarMa/ibqreader/README.md

 "# ibqreader"

-can i also edit this online and will it be downloaded as well?
+i am also new to this
+maybe try something like this in R

+library(devtools)
+install_github("StKarMa/ibqreader")
+library(ibqreader)